The impact of GDPR on KYC checks - what you need to know

 Are we any closer to understanding the impact on GDPR on KYC?
 We examine what you need to know, what it means and how it can affect you.

 The GDPR (General Data Protection Regulation) came into force in May 2018, and after two years, are we any closer to understanding its impact and how it is affecting businesses especially when it comes to KYC regulations?

-Under GDPR, organisations that carry out identity checks, and hold potentially sensitive information about customers have to be completely transparent about what happens to the data after use.
-At the same time, KYC check and procedures are powerful risk management tools.
+Under GDPR, organisations that carry out identity checks, and hold potentially sensitive information about customers, have to be completely transparent about what happens to the data after use.
+At the same time, KYC checks and procedures are powerful risk management tools.

 Banks and financial institutions have been verifying client and customer data well before GDPR came into force.
 For banks, they needed to be following rules on AML (anti-money laundering) and combating any potential financing of terrorist activities.
 The rise of cyber-attacks meant that businesses needed some form of KYC to protect their interest, such as perform an online background check on customers, with their consent.